mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

 This forumla can be a bit unintuitive at first, so don't feel discouraged if you don't get it the first time!

-> ### EXERCISE 1 - Some reshape2 trick with aneurysm
+> ### EXERCISE 1 - Reshaping Aneurysm.
 > open up `aneurysm_data_site-1.csv`.
 In four individual subplots divided by aneurysm condition (`Aneurisms_q1, q2, q3, q4`), Plot the `Blood Pressure` against the respective aneurysm condition.
 Color the scatterplot based on the age of the patient.
 >  When you are done, retrace your steps using dcast() to `reshape` your melted dataframe back into its original shape.

 Summarizing and Operating: the dPlyr world
 ---------------------------------

 For our next section, let's load the file `mammal_stats.csv` from the `data` folder.
 This is a subset of a *["species-level database of extant and recently extinct mammals](http://esapubs.org/archive/ecol/E090/184/)*.

+So far we've successfully loaded data by navigating to the directory and typing the name into `read.csv()`.
+But what if we're writing the script for another computer, or for a collaborator that may have the data in a different location?
+We can instead have the script pop up a window to select their data from.

+    # Instead of this:
-    mammals <- read.csv("mammal_stats.csv")
+    # mammals <- read.csv("mammal_stats.csv")
+    # Use this:
+    mammals <- read.csv(filename = file.choose())
+    #mammals.directory=dirname(filename)
+    #mammals.filename=basename(filename)

+The function `file.choose()` is what pulls up the window and lets you select a file.
+It then returns that file name and directory, which gets used by `read.csv()`.
+The next two rows are optional, but let you extract the directory and the file name of the csv that you pulled from.
+You can use this when outputting your results by naming them based on the input (Example: input file name is "data1.csv", output file name is "data1_processed.csv").

+Alright, back to mammals!
 You'll notice that as we work on larger datasets, viewing and visualizing the entire dataset can become more and more difficult.
 Similarly, analyzing the datasets becomes more complex.
 Is there a good way to be able to summarize datasets succinctly, and to be able to analyze subsets of a dataset automatically?

 The answer lies in a handy library called `dplyr`. `dplyr` will allow us to perform more complex operations on datasets in intuitive ways.